 The UE behavior in each test shall be as follows:

 During the period T3, the UE under test is expected to decode the uplink grant and switch to uplink and complete the uplink transmission.
 This is considered a correct event.

+The rate of correct events observed during repeated tests shall be at least 90%.